nodejs/node/doc/api/http2.md

 * Value: {boolean}

-Indicates whether or not the `Http2Session` is currently waiting for an acknowledgement for a sent SETTINGS frame.
+Indicates whether or not the `Http2Session` is currently waiting for an acknowledgment for a sent SETTINGS frame.
 Will be `true` after calling the `http2session.settings()` method.
 Will be `false` once all sent SETTINGS frames have been acknowledged.